Introduce Yourself

 Welcome to the first lesson of our Free Mini-Course!
-Let's learn how to introduce ourselves in German.
+Let's learn how to introduce ourselves, in German.

-Why don't you say hello back to him, and introduce yourself in German?
+Why not say hello back in German?

-Saying 'Hello'
+Saying Hello

 Hello